oschernan/Practical-Machine-Learning/README.md

 * [Language Modeling](Assignment8_OscarHernandez.ipynb)
 Recurrent Neural Networks (RNN)

-Note: Each project is a Jupyter notebook that provides an analysis of the results, overview of methods used and final takeaways.
+Note: Each project is a Jupyter notebook that provides analysis of the results, overview of methods used and final takeaways along with Python code.